abouabra/42-Cub3D/README.md

 ## Description

 Cub3D is a project that aims to create a 3D game using the raycasting technique.
 The project was developed using the C language and the Codam 42MLX library.
-The Game is inspired by the world-famous game Wolfenstein 3D, which was developed by id Software in 1992.
+The Game is inspired by the world-famous game `Wolfenstein 3D`, which was developed by id Software in 1992.
 The Game is a maze game where the player has to find the exit while avoiding the enemies. you can fight the enemies using the gun that you have, but be careful, you have limited ammo.